max3-2/pybudgetbook/README.md

 Then, hit the load button on the left and either load an image or the pdf file.
-Start by using the arrow keys (while the cursor is in the plotting area) to rotate the image so the text is horizontal.
+Start by using the arrow keys (while the cursor is in the plotting area) to rotate the image so the text is horizontal (not working with pdf files!).
 You can use shift to rotate in larger steps.
-Adapt filtering until the text pops.
+Adapt filtering until the text pops using the slider, where a slider higher up is more filtering (unsharp masking).

 Mind that after rotation and filtering changes, there is a slight delay before `tesseract` is started, so wait a few seconds and then take a look at the